-W. J. McGlothlin (William Joseph) was born on November 29, 1876, in Sumner County, Tennessee to William James Alexander McGlothlin and Elizabeth Ellen McGlothlin.
-His father was a struggling farmer, so McGlothlin taught in an elementary school while still in high school to earn enough money for when he went away to Bethel College in Kentucky.
-He had no way of knowing at the time how useful this teaching experience would be later in his career.
+W. J. McGlothlin (William Joseph) was born on November 29, 1867, in Sumner County, Tennessee to William James Alexander McGlothlin and Elizabeth Ellen McGlothlin.
+His father was a struggling farmer, so McGlothlin taught in an elementary school while still in high school to earn enough money to later attend Bethel College in Kentucky.

 McGlothlin grew up surrounded by several theological views, but he became a Baptist just before leaving to attend Bethel College.
 He worked hard in the classroom and made exceptional grades, and he worked hard outside the classroom to pay his tuition.
 After graduating in 1889, he left to teach Math and English at the Bardstown Male and Female Institute in Kentucky.
 McGlothlin taught there for two years before leaving to answer the Church’s call.
 He was ordained on September 24, 1891, and began taking classes at the Southern Baptist Theological Seminary in Louisville, KY the following week.